 Section 4 – Attachments/Researcher Statement

-Within the checklist itself you will find a number of help guides which you can open as you work your way through each section to complete the checklist.
+Remember that throughout the online ethics checklist, you will find a number of help guides which you can open as you complete each section.

 Data Collection Activities: Points to remember